zeynelerenkinali/ros_maze_solver/README.md

-Basic (with IR sensors) and Advanced(with lidar) maze solving algoirthms for RobotCraft Competition.
+Basic (with IR sensors) and Advanced(with ydlidar) maze solving algoirthms for RobotCraft Competition.